 Every week the students meet to discuss recent scientific publications with relevance to all students.
 The journal club will enhance the students' skills in literature mining, presentation skills and scientific discussion.
 12 ECTS

 A weekly lecture series is hosted by the Vienna Graduate School of Population Genetics addressing specific scientific topics relevant for the PhD students.
-Speakers alternate between senior students, supervisors, local researchers from related disciplines and external speakers (both national and international).
+We invite guest speakers from around the world, national researchers from related disciplines as well as senior students and PopGen Vienna faculty.
 The lecture day is organized such that the PhD students have opportunities for one on one discussion with the speakers as well as for round table discussions.
 6 ECTS

 In their third year all students are expected to participate in teaching.
 The course taught is selected together with their PhD committee.
 2 ECTS

-To enhance contacts among the PhD students and their supervisors, an annual workshop will be organized.
-This workshop happens outside of Vienna and lasts for two days, typically spanning a weekend.
+To enhance contacts among peers, supervisors and associated members, we organise a retreat every year.
+This workshop takes place outside of Vienna and lasts for two days, typically spanning a weekend.
 At least one external speaker is invited for this event, and students are encouraged to present their research results.
 1.5 ECTS

 In addition to the above mentioned core training, the PhD committee will discuss with the students, in which subject(s) they could benefit from an advanced course.
 These courses could be either taught by the faculty or offered from any other university in Vienna.
 At least one advanced course needs to be taken by each student.
 For examples of offered courses in the Vienna region, see here 2-5 ECTS

-In addition to the scientific courses, several soft skill courses will be offered (4 ECTS):
+In addition to the scientific courses, several soft skill courses are offered (4 ECTS):

 Research skills and management: